Pauljanson002/Pauljanson002.github.io/content/authors/admin/_index.md

     url: https://www.uom.lk/

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests lies in the conjunction of computer vision and deep learning.
-Focusing on continual learning , zero-shot learning, domain shift and learning with limited labels.
+Focusing on continual learning , zero-shot learning, distribution shift and learning with limited labels.

 # Interests to show in About widget
 interests: